Master of Science – Coordinated Program

 Students who hold an undergraduate degree in a major other than nutrition must complete required prerequisites by the application deadline prior to entering the coordinated program.

-Students who hold an undergraduate degree in nutrition must have a verification statement from the program granting that bachelor’s degree.
+Students who hold an undergraduate degree in nutrition must have a Didactic Program in Dietetics (DPD) verification statement or letter of intent from the program granting the degree.

-Completed applications for admission by students who hold the DPD Verification Statement must be received no later than January 22 (early admission) or April 15 for matriculation in May of the same year.
+Completed applications for admission by students who hold the DPD Verification Statement or letter of intent must be received no later than January 22 (early admission) or April 15 (if positions are available) for matriculation in June of the same year.
 Completed applications for admission by students who do not hold the DPD Verification Statement must be received no later than May 15 for matriculation in August of the same year.

 Prerequisites for students without a verification statement